robertoszek/pleroma-bot/docs/gettingstarted/installation.md

 ## Test the installation

-Once installed using your preferred method, test that the package has been correctly installed using the appropiate command.
+Once installed using your preferred method, test that the package has been correctly installed using the following command.

 === ":material-language-python: Using PyPi"